AyazbayevD/devops/README.md

 1. Clone this repository using `git clone https://github.com/AyazbayevD/devops`
 2. Pull the docker image using `docker pull ayazbayevd/devops`
 3. Then run it using the command `docker run -p 5000:5000 ayazbayevd/devops`

+# Tests
+1. Run `pytest` in order to get information about passed/failed tests